Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 - You're just starting out and need to keep costs under $30/month

-- You run a multi-platform site — WooCommerce, Drupal, custom PHP, you name it
+- You run multiple platforms — WooCommerce, Drupal, custom PHP, whatever

-- You want phone support as a lifeline when things go sideways
+- You want phone support when things go sideways

 - Your traffic is under 25,000 visits/month and you're not expecting a sudden spike

-- You're a solo operator or very small team without a dedicated developer on call
+- You're a solo operator or very small team without a developer on standby

-SiteGround's GrowBig plan (~$29.99/month at renewal) is genuinely good value for a small business that doesn't need enterprise-level infrastructure yet.
-Don't let anyone snob you out of it.
+SiteGround's GrowBig plan (~$29.99/month at renewal) is genuinely solid value for a small business that doesn't need enterprise infrastructure yet.
+Don't let anyone talk you out of it.

 Verdict: Kinsta vs SiteGround for Small Business 2026